wvwwvwwv/scalable-concurrent-containers/README.md

 assert_eq!(hashmap.read(&1, |_, v| *v).unwrap(), 2);
 assert_eq!(hashmap.read(&2, |_, v| *v).unwrap(), 2);

-// `any` returns `true` as soon as an entry satisfying the predicate is found. assert!(hashmap.insert(3, 2).is_ok());
+// `any` returns `true` when an entry satisfying the predicate is found. assert!(hashmap.insert(3, 2).is_ok());
 assert!(hashmap.any(|k, _| *k == 3));